martinsvat/SentenceFinder/README.md

 # the search has ended!
 ```

-on the output.
+in the output.
 However, you can sharpen your pickaxe and continue with yet another mining!

 Happy mining!